JOHN ZIEMAN - Video Artist

 Klaus Nomi “Simple Man”

 Zieman directed & edited this music video in ’81 for Klaus Nomi, a performance artist with an unusual operatic-style soprano voice, well-loved in Berlin and Downtown NYC, still revered as a cult legend today.
+Here he demonstrates his early subtle mastery of video feedback, softly flowering titles and fog-like ghosting at the end.

 Featured Project